Are you looking for an Icelandic course with live classes? A course you can take at your own pace?

 This Icelandic course is for students who do not live in the Greater Reykjavik area, cannot sign up for one of the classroom group courses in the afternoon/evening, or prefer to learn at home or in their office.

 You only need a computer or tablet (or a cellphone, but it is probably a bit uncomfortable) and a quality Internet connection.
-It is recommended to use a headset with a microphone, but it is not essential.
+Using a headset with a microphone is recommended, but it is not essential.

 You can’t join us for a class, or the timetable doesn’t suit you? 📺